cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/run-tunnel/deploy-cloudflared-replicas.md

 # About `cloudflared` replicas

-Cloudflare Tunnel also allows users to deploy additional instances of our connector, cloudflared, for availability and failover scenarios.
+Cloudflare Tunnel also allows users to deploy additional instances of our connector, `cloudflared`, for availability and failover scenarios.
 We refer to these unique instances as [replicas]([url](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-useful-terms/#connector)).
-Each replica establishes four new connections which serve as additional points of ingress to your Origin should you need them.
-Each of the replicas will point to the same Cloudflare Tunnel.
-This ensures that in the event a single host running cloudflared goes down, your network remains up.
+Each replica establishes four new connections which serve as additional points of ingress to your origin, should you need them.
+Each of the replicas will point to the same tunnel.
+This ensures that your network remains up in the event a single host running `cloudflared` goes down.

 By design, replicas do not offer any level of traffic steering (random, hash, or round-robin).
 Instead, when a request arrives to Cloudflare, the network will pick any connection available to the origin.
 If a connection fails, we will retry others, but there is no guarantee about which connection is chosen.